Holy Land Travel Orientation

 Name Tags

-Each person will receive their own nametag that can be worn around the neck.
+Each person will receive a nametag that can be worn around the neck.
 Please wear it every day.
-This way, we can identify those in our group, and you won't get mixed up with other tour groups as well.
+This way, we can identify those in our group, and you won't get mixed up with other tour groups.

 Audio Devices

-Each person will receive their own kit that will contain their audio device, charger, neckstrap, and earpiece.
-Each person will be responsible for charging their own audio device each evening.
+Each person will receive a kit containing their audio device, charger, neckstrap, and earpiece.
+Each person is responsible for charging their own audio device each evening.
 Please take care of your devices and keep the plastic bag they came in.
-These will need to be returned at the end of the trip in their plastic bags.
+These will need to be returned in their plastic bags at the end of the trip.
 Please top them off when you first get them so they're fully charged.

 Lunches